Maynooth: Education

 There are two third-level educational institutions – St Patrick's College, founded under King George III in 1795 to train Ireland's Roman Catholic clergy, and Maynooth University, separated from St. Patrick's College in 1997 – located in the town.
 They share campus space and many facilities.

-There are two secondary schools (Maynooth Post Primary & Maynooth Community College, run from the same premises by Kildare and Wicklow Education and Training Board), and five primary schools: a Presentation Sisters girls-only school, a Dublin Archdiocese boys-only school (St. Mary's BNS), an Educate Together school, a Dublin Archdiocese Irish-language school and an An Foras Pátrúnachta multi-denominational Irish-language primary school, currently co-located with the other Irish-language school.
+There are two secondary schools (Maynooth Post Primary & Maynooth Community College, run from the same premises by Kildare and Wicklow Education and Training Board), and five primary schools: the Presentation Sisters girls-only school, the Dublin Archdiocese boys-only school (St. Mary's BNS), the Educate Together school, the Dublin Archdiocese Irish-language school and the An Foras Pátrúnachta multi-denominational Irish-language primary school, currently co-located with the other Irish-language school.

 A KWETB Irish-language secondary school opened in September 2020.

 Amenities

 The town contains a fire station, in addition to the area's part-time Garda station, a health centre, a public library, and a credit union as well as various restaurants, including Romayo's which was voted to be the best Take-Away in Leinster in 2014.

 Maynooth Community Library hosts regular public events, including book clubs, a film club, children's storytime, and author visits.
 It also offers services and events relating to National Healthy Ireland and Work Matters initiatives.